ISMRM/rrsg/_posts/2019-05-01-QuestionnaireSummary.md

 * Many important details are not given in the publications original code and data are too often unavailable, low powered studies, questionable research practices (HARKing, p-hacking, ...)
 * Insufficient information (lack of details)
-N* o code or data availiable, therefore true comparisons are hard
+* No code or data availiable, therefore true comparisons are hard
 * researchers do not share the data and hardware is not designed to store raw data and make it available for analysis
 * The results from other groups are difficult to reproduce without access to their code.
 * Time and effort required to create code that is easy to use for those who don't write it (I've had issues trying to run other people's code, and it takes significant time for me to clean up my code when I do publish something, and I'm guessing it'd be pretty hard for someone other than myself to run)